-'Exhausted' migrants on rescue ship face four-day journey to Spain
+'Exhausted' migrants rescued from ship begin four-day journey to Spain

 A number of people are in need of medical treatment, including 21 people who have suffered severe chemical burns after sitting in a mix of salt water and spilled fuel in the bottom of rubber boats for many hours, Vimard said.

 The Aquarius now has enough fuel to reach the Spanish city of Valencia, some 800 miles away, according to Ciernioch.
-Speaking from Berlin, she told CNN the unsettled weather in the Western Mediterranean could be an issue in the coming days.
+Speaking from Berlin, she told CNN that unsettled weather in the Western Mediterranean could be an issue in the coming days.

-Meanwhile the director general of the United Nations Migration Agency (IOM), William Lacy Swing, tweeted that while he was glad that Spain had stepped forward to defuse the crisis, "I fear a major tragedy if states start refusing to accept rescued migrants as was threatened."
+Meanwhile, the director general of the United Nations Migration Agency (IOM), William Lacy Swing, tweeted that while he was glad that Spain had stepped forward to defuse the crisis, "I fear a major tragedy if states start refusing to accept rescued migrants as was threatened."

 Victory for Italy, uncertainty for migrants